FanzOfLenaZavaroni/fanzoflenazavaroni.github.io/my-collections/_posts/theatre/1982/1982-09-11-the-lena-zavaroni-show.md

 description: The Bachelors stood in for Lena Zavaroni as she was too ill to perform.
 post_description: The Bachelors stood in for Lena Zavaroni as she was too ill to perform.
 image: /assets/images/locations/
-categories: [Theatres, Grand Theatre Leeds, OnThisDay11September]
+categories: ["Theatre-Grand Theatre, Leeds", OnThisDay11September]
-last_modified_at: 23 December 2023
+last_modified_at: 3 September 2026
 ---

 Lena Zavaroni was taken ill and so the Bachelors stood in for her.